Korean Water Deer

-4 featured species Β· 3 habitat zones
+4 featured species ยท 3 habitat zones

 South Korea is a land full of amazing animals!
 You might find majestic tigers roaming the forests and playful otters splashing in the streams.
 There are also graceful cranes flying across the sky.
 Each animal is special and adds to the beauty of the wild places in South Korea.

-Korean goral, Asiatic black bear
+Korean goral, Asiatic black bear, Musk deer

-Asian Black Bear, Wild boar
+Asian Black Bear, Wild boar, Raccoon dog

-Red-crowned crane, Korean Water Deer
+Red-crowned crane, Korean Water Deer, Eurasian Otter

 Look in: River valleys and wetlands across South Korea